 - 1. Housing Maximize the use of existing housing while advancing for additional housing resources and more affordable housing - 2.
 Stability Support the stability of individuals experiencing homelessness and those recently housed - 3.
-System and Service Improvements Create a more responsive, accessible Homeless Crisis Response System - 4.
-Community Partners Optimize and leverage internal and external partnerships to better prevent and address homelessness - 5.
-The Continuum of Care Grow awareness of the CoC's purpose and plan and serve as a central advocacy and coordinating body for addressing homelessness in Pierce County.
+System and Service Improvements Create a more responsive, accessible Homeless Crisis - 4.
+Response System - 5.
+Community Partners Optimize and leverage internal and external partnerships to better prevent and address homelessness - 6.
+The Continuum of Care Grow awareness of the CoC's purpose and plan to serve as a central advocacy and coordinating body for addressing homelessness in Pierce County.